‘Diversity is money, inclusion is money, we will make more money if we have more women.’

-“Creative Skillset recognizes the need for full representation with film and TV crews.
-And supports bodies such as Reel Angels in delivering a more inclusive workforce.”
+“Creative Skillset recognises the need for full representation with film and TV crew and supports bodies such as Reel Angels in delivering a more inclusive workforce.”
 Creative Skillset

 ‘We actively seek female technical crew and encourage others to do so.’

 “Reel Angels is a positive agency working to support women in the industry, both through training and career opportunities.
 Its aim to increase the number of women in roles where they are currently under represented – such as camera, lighting, and sound – is one that we at WFTV (UK) wholeheartedly support.”

 Kate Kinninmont, CEO, Women in Film & TV (UK)

 “Finally a reliable female fronted crewing company – much needed for this media generation.
 Ladies can multi task AND take care in their work plus half the people we film are female!
 I’ll be definitely taking on a Reel Angel!”

 Sara Harding, TV Producer/Director – V, Reading and T in the Park festivals, BAFTAS, Classic Rock and Q Awards for C4, Sky, MTV worldwide